-Technology: It must be said that technology must always remain a means and not the end in itself.
-While it is essential but not to be fixated on, the product manager must be aware and conversant of the technologies being utilized in the delivering of the value proposition.
+Technology must always remain a means and not the end in itself.
+While it is important but not to be fixated on, the product manager must be aware and conversant of the technologies being utilised in the delivery of the value proposition.
 Questions to be answered include;

 - What technologies are being deployed?

 - Is this the most efficient way to execute?

 - Any trade-offs?

 People here refers not just to your customers/users but also your team.
 Product managers must be human centric.
 Some questions to be answered include;

 - Who is the audience?
 Who are the key decision makers?

 - How interested is your team in the product?